 So, when you are thinking of entering a photo contest, please read the fine print and make sure you understand what the implications are, especially in regards to how your image will be used and any potential loss of copyright!

-And if you are considering entering The World We Live in this year, Mark Margerison offered this advice:
+And if you are considering entering a future edition of The World We Live (or any photo contest), Mark Margerison offered this advice:

 “There are any number of photography competitions out there, and I have entered various ones over the years, but the only one that I have stuck with is Photo Life’s The World We Live In—I think almost 20 years now.
 I find it important in a competition that the photographer retain the rights to the image they have created, and you get that with Photo Life.
 The categories are broad enough that they cover all my photographic interests and when the winners are announced, they truly are winning images.
 What I like about the competition is that each year when I get the issue announcing this year’s TWWLI, it gives me something to actively go out and shoot for, something that gets me out shooting for my own pleasure and reminds me why I first picked up a camera when I was 9 years old.
 Of course the prizes are great, but I find seeing your image published in a magazine like Photo Life gives a deeper feeling of satisfaction than winning a new tripod or camera bag—but they are great too!
 I’m 43 and the sparkle in my mom’s eyes when I drop off the issue of Photo Life with my image in it is the best part!
 The thing about photography is you have to keep shooting, you have to keep trying new things and you have to keep learning—and the annual challenge of The World We Live In helps me do that!”